python-botogram/botogram/docs/deploy/supervisord.rst

 Supervisor_ is a process management system written in Python, which allows you to run applications in a controlled and reliable way.
-It features running things in the background, rotation of the log files, and automatically restarts of crashed applications.
+It features running things in the background, rotation of the log files, and automatic restarts of crashed applications.

 Supervisor is the best choice for deploying botogram-powered bots, since it